Board Working Order

 The Board of Directors elects members to an Audit Committee, a Remuneration Committee and/or a Nomination Committee, from amongst its members each year after the AGM when needed.
 Committees will not be established if the extent of the Company’s business does not require it, in which case the Board itself performs the tasks of the respective committees.

 The committees assist the Board of Directors by preparing matters falling within the competence of the Board.
 The Board remains responsible for the duties assigned to the committees.
-The committees have no decision-making authority of their own, and the decisions within its competence are taken collectively by the Board.
+The committees have no decision-making authority of their own, and the decisions within their competence are taken collectively by the Board.

 The Audit Committee must have at least three members.
 The members of the audit committee must have the expertise and experience required for the duties of the committee and the majority of the members must be independent of the company.
 In addition, at least one member of the Audit Committee must be independent of the company’s major shareholders.
 The rules and procedures of the Audit Committee are set out in Appendix 1.